If you have a driver’s license from outside of the Netherlands, certain nationalities must exchange it for a Dutch

-- Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Dutch Caribbean, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, (States of) Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Isle of Man, Monaco, Netherlands Antilles, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and UK.
+- Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Dutch Caribbean, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Jersey, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Isle of Man, Monaco, Netherlands Antilles, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the UK.

-- Specific licenses from Taiwan, Israel, Japan, Singapore, Andorra, South Korea, Canadian Province of Quebec.
+- Specific licenses from Taiwan, Israel, Japan, Singapore, Andorra, South Korea, Quebec.

 Exceptions to Dutch driving license rules

-If you are a highly skilled migrant who benefits from the 30% ruling, then both you and your family can exchange your driving license for a Dutch equivalent, regardless of which country you are from.
+If you are a highly-skilled migrant with the 30% ruling, then you and your family can exchange your driving license for a Dutch equivalent.
+This applies regardless of which country you are from.

-In 2016, the Dutch vehicle licensing service announced plans to introduce an app for mobile driving licenses in the new few years, though this is yet to come to fruition.
+In 2016, the Dutch vehicle licensing service announced plans to introduce an app for mobile driving licenses in the new few years.
+This is yet to come to fruition, however.

 How to exchange a foreign license in the Netherlands

-To exchange a license, you will need to go to the local town hall (Stadhuis) to get a proof of residency (uittreksel bevolkingsregister).
-You will need to pay for this, but it will serve as a proof of identity and address.
+To exchange a license, go to the local city hall (stadhuis) for proof of your residency (uittreksel bevolkingsregister).
+You must pay for this, but it serves as a proof of identity and address.